Skip to Main Content

 We also learned more about the Independence Fund.
 Founded in 2007, the Fund’s mission is to “empower severely wounded veterans and their caregivers to take control of their lives.
 They provide the resources and tools that enable veterans to regain their independence, and fight for their ability to sustain it”.

-Finally, a program I was already familiar with but remains worthy of mention is the U.S. Department of Veterans Affairs Program of Comprehensive Assistance for Family Caregivers.
+Finally, a program I was already familiar with but remains worthy of mention is the U.S. Department of Veterans & Military Families Program of Comprehensive Assistance for Family Caregivers.
 Veterans can appoint a primary family caregiver and up to two secondary family caregivers.
 Services include caregiver education and training, mental health counseling and travel/lodging when traveling with the veteran receiving care.
 In addition, eligible veterans and caregivers may receive a monthly stipend and up to 30 days a year of respite care.
 Veterans and family caregivers can learn more by calling the Caregiver Support Line at 855-260-3274.

 As the former military spouse to a combat wounded veteran, I wish I’d known of these programs.
 My hope is that all who read this blog entry will share these resources with friends and family who may be serving in a caregiving role.
 And if you are one of the millions who care for a service member or veteran, I hope you will make these connections, too.